 Deficiency: Rare, but symptoms include fatigue, GI distress, and hypoglycemia.

-Food Sources include most nutritious foods, especially chicken, beef, egg yolk, and broccoli.
+Food Sources include most nutritious foods, especially chicken, beef, egg yolk, avocado, cashews, brown rice, and broccoli.

 Pantothenic acid is easily destroyed by processing food.